danielemarinelli/Capg_API_RF/README.md

 robot .

-At runtime username can be declaired and tests can be executed with TAGS (SMOKE, REGRESSIONE, NEGATIVE_TESTS), by running the following command:
+At runtime username can be declaired and tests can be executed with TAGS (SMOKE, REGRESSION, NEGATIVE_TESTS), by running the following command:

 robot --variable username:superman --include SMOKE .